abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 - JWT - ByteByteGo - [YouTube](https://youtu.be/P2CPd9ynFLg)

 ### OAuth 2.0
-Used to get a token from a third party server in order to access its resources.
+Used to get a token from a third party server in order to access resources.

 Our app sends a request to the **authorization server** (often the same as **resource server**) and it decides whether to give access to the requested resources and sends a token back if access is granted.
 This token can be a JWT Bearer token.